tamadakrishna/Python/Lessons/02_Variables/README.md

-# VARIABLE
+# Variables
--> variables in Python are used to store data values.
+variables in Python are used to store data values.

 # In Python, you don’t need to declare a type.
 You just assign a value using =

-Example
+### Example

 name = "Krishna"    # stores a string age = 22            # stores an integer